Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 • Filter and query your telemetry data to pinpoint specific data points.

-• View, filter, and query archived data.
+• View, filter, and data of all TCO priorities.

 • Create new alerts for your data directly from the Explore screen.

-Filtering Your Data
+Filter Your Data

 The Filters section shows the count-per-filter value at the side of each filter option.
 This shows how many results will appear when each filter is applied.
+It also provides a way to generate a count distribution graph for the filtered key using the graph icon that appears when you hover over a heading.

 Time Selection